SharePoint/sp-dev-docs/docs/sp-add-ins/handle-security-tokens-in-provider-hosted-low-trust-sharepoint-add-ins.md

     Request.Url.Authority);
 ```

-For an example of how to do some of these tasks with PHP, see the sample  [SharePoint 2013: Perform operations on SharePoint Document Library from PHP site](https://code.msdn.microsoft.com/SharePoint-2013-Perform-8a78b8ef).
+For an example of how to do some of these tasks with PHP, see the sample  [SharePoint: Perform operations on SharePoint Document Library from PHP site](https://code.msdn.microsoft.com/SharePoint-2013-Perform-8a78b8ef).